World Cup 2026 Betting Is Breaking Records - Here Is What Is Driving It

 Before breaking down individual markets, it is worth clarifying what "interest" measures here.
 Blask's World Cup Index tracks real-time global search demand for World Cup and betting-related terms by country, giving a live read on where attention - and, by extension, betting activity - is concentrated as the tournament unfolds.
 It is a leading indicator, not a measure of actual handle, but it correlates closely with wagering volume as seen by licensed sportsbooks.

-As of June 21, the United States sits alone at the top of that index with 31.29 million demand points - more than three times Brazil, the next-closest country.
+As of right now, the United States sits alone at the top of that index with 31.29 million demand points - more than three times Brazil, the next-closest country.
 The rest of the global top ten spans co-host nations, traditional football powers, and markets few would have predicted a decade ago:

 • Brazil (9.46M): The clear number two globally, and notable because this is the first World Cup Brazilian bettors can wager on through a fully licensed domestic market, which launched on January 1, 2025.
 Brazil opened the tournament with a 1-1 draw against Morocco before a 3-0 win over Haiti.